 MGARA helped to stabilize Maine’s individual market starting in 2012, and kept premiums lower than they would otherwise have been.
 The program was suspended at the end of 2013, to make way for the ACA’s reinsurance program that took effect in 2014.
 But the ACA’s reinsurance was temporary, and only lasted for three years, through the end of 2016.

-Now that the federal reinsurance program has ended, several states have implemented—or will soon implement—their own reinsurance programs, using 1332 waivers to receive federal funding.
+Now that the federal reinsurance program has ended, more than a dozen states have implemented their own reinsurance programs, using 1332 waivers to receive federal funding.
 The idea is that reinsurance results in lower premiums across the board, which means premium subsidies are also lower.

 That reduces the amount that the federal government has to spend on premium subsidies in the state, and the 1332 waiver allows the federal savings to be passed on to the state, in order to fund the reinsurance program.
 The result is lower premiums and more people insured, since coverage becomes more affordable for people who aren’t eligible for premium subsidies and have to pay full price.